Home » Plastic Surgery Procedures » Breast Implant Removal

 All surgeries involve some discomfort.
 Dr. Rudderman is highly skilled and uses advanced techniques and refined instruments that minimize discomfort during his surgical procedures.
 Many patients will require pain medications for several days followed by Tylenol.
 Injections of anesthetic medications that act as nerve blocks also increase comfort following surgery.

 All capsules removed during surgery are sent to the Northside Hospital Pathology department for microscopic evaluation, and a report is generated for your medical record with findings noted.
-It is very rare for any neoplasm (cancer) to be related with capsule removal.
+It is very rare for any neoplasm (cancer) to be related to capsule removal.